Five whys: Example

 In this example, five iterations of asking why is sufficient to get to a root cause that can be addressed.
 The key idea of the method is to encourage the troubleshooter to avoid assumptions and logic traps and instead trace the chain of causality in direct increments from the effect through any layers of abstraction to a root cause that still has some connection to the original problem.
 In this example, the fifth "why" suggests a broken shelf foot, which can be immediately replaced to prevent the reoccurrence of the sequence of events that resulted in cross-threading bolts.

 The nature of the answer to the fifth why in the example is also an important aspect of the five why approach, because solving the immediate problem may not solve the problem in the long run; the shelf foot may fail again.
 The real root cause points toward a process that is not working well or does not exist.
 In this case, the factory may need to add a process for regularly inspecting shelving units for instability, and fixing them when broken.

 History

+Historical precursors

 In history, there are early examples of repeated questions to gain knowledge, such as in Plato's Meno.
 Aristotle developed a different approach with the four causes to develop four fundamental types of answer to the question 'why?'.

+In his 13th-century work Bescheidenheit, didactic poet Freidank presents a five-link causal chain that, when read in reverse, can be understood as an early structural analogue of the Five Whys method.
+It is the earliest known surviving antecedent of the proverb For Want of a Nail.
+Unlike the Five Whys method, Freidank does not work backwards from an observed problem towards its root cause.
+Instead, he traces the chain forwards, from the smallest component to the larger whole.
+He does not present the idea as his own invention, introducing the passage with the words The wise tell us, thereby identifying it as traditional wisdom.

 Gottfried Wilhelm Leibniz used iterative why questions in his letter to Magnus von Wedderkop in 1671, in which he applied elements of argumentation that he later used to solve the question of theodicy: